gcanales75/demo-kms/README.md

     A new encrypted password for user: xxxxx has been stored in DynamoDB
     ```

+    > This command passes the password argument as a variable in the python script run, encrypts the password using a KMS data key and sends the protected password to the DynamoDB table with a `PutItem` action.
+The item uses a randomly generated `user` number as *Partition Key* value.

 1. Go to DynamoDB and explore the items in table `demo-kms`.
 You must see an item with the user number similar to the CloudShell stdout.
-You will also notice the `userpasswd` value is the encrypted.
+You will also notice the `userpasswd` value is encrypted.

-1. You now will retrieve the unscrypted password from the DynamosDB table running a second python script which references the `user` number.
+1. You will retrieve the non encrypted password from the DynamosDB table running a second python script which references the `user` number (*Partition key*).
 Run the below command replacing the `user` placeholder with the actual `user` number displayed after the encryption file run.

     ```sh
     python3 decrypt-passwd.py xxxxx